Zekaric/Zekaric/README.md

 loved the simplicity of C and that is what I use in my hobby programming.

 I have been programming professionally since 1995.
 I am getting close to becoming that grumpy old programmer.
 I try to remain civil though so feel free to contact me.
 I, probably, will be nice.
-If I am not, it is most likely that I am in a mood because I am working on a stubborn bug.
+If I am not, it is most likely that I am in a mood because I am working on something annoying.

 # Why C?

 When I was in High School we were still using MS DOS as the main operating system.
 My school allowed me to learn my first system language using
 Borland Turbo C 2.0 if I remember correctly.
 There wasn't C++ yet as far as I remember or it was very, very immature.
 At any rate I fell in love with the language back then.
 It was fast, simple, and infuriating.
-Although infuriation I felt was probably more toward the state of the OS and the hoops you had to jump through to do what you want.
+Although the infuriation I felt was probably more toward the state of the OS and the hoops you had to jump through to do what you want.
 Also, the internet was not that great and there were struggles as I didn't know anyone who could mentor me.
 But I perserveered.